zenstackhq/zenstack-docs/blog/react-table/index.md

 ## Making it fancier

-Tables allow you do do many things besides viewing data.
+Tables allow you to do many things besides viewing data.
 Let's use pagination as an example to demonstrate how to enable such interaction in our setup.

 React Query has built-in support from front-end pagination.
 However, since we're rendering database tables, we want the pagination to run at the backend.
-First, we define a pagination state, and set the table to use manual pagination mode (meaning that we handle the pagination ourselves):
+First, we define a pagination state and set the table to use manual pagination mode (meaning that we handle the pagination ourselves):

 ```tsx